Health of the Market

 we

-look at charts? - They provide the most up-do-date information on
+look at charts?" - They provide the most up-do-date information

 the